 Mixed red and white patches

 A mixture of red and white patches in your mouth, called erythroleukoplakia, is an abnormal cell growth that’s more likely to become cancerous.
-If red and white patches last more than two weeks, you should see your dentist.
-You may see these mouth abnormalities before you feel them.
+You may see these patches before you feel them.
 In the early stages, mouth cancer may cause no pain.

-Check your mouth carefully once a month for any signs of abnormality.
-Use a magnifying mirror under bright light to get a clear view.
+Check your mouth carefully once a month for any irregularities.
+Use a magnifying mirror under a bright light to get a clear view.

 Pull your tongue out gently with clean fingers and inspect underneath.
 Look at the sides of your tongue and the insides of your cheeks, and examine your lips inside and out.

 A canker sore looks like an ulcer, usually with a depression in the center.
-The middle of the canker sore may appear white, gray, or yellow, and the edges are red.
+The middle of the canker sore may appear white, gray, or yellow, and the edges may be red.

-You can also cut down your risk of developing mouth cancer by avoiding tobacco products, including “dip” or “chew” and cigarettes, which have all been connected to mouth cancer.
+You can also reduce your risk of developing mouth cancer by avoiding tobacco products, including “dip,” “chew,” and cigarettes, all of which